Aid items

 – Colombia, DRC, Namibia, Italy, Sri Lanka, Brazil, Philippines, Pakistan, Bangladesh, Malawi, DRC, Taiwan, China, India, Indonesia, Burkina Faso, Niger, Mexico, Samoa, + El Salvador

-– Vango becomes aid partner with design of white dome tent
+– Vango becomes an aid partner with the design of a white dome tent

 2010